 We all know by now that meditating is good for you.
-By meditating regularly, you reduce stress, sleep better, feel less anxious, can concentrate better, etc. The benefits are clear, but what if you feel too restless to actually meditate?
+Regular meditation reduces stress, helps you sleep better, reduces anxiety, improves concentration, and so on.
+The benefits are clear, but what if you feel too restless to actually meditate?

-I notice that I find it difficult to find the time and the peace in my body to meditate.
-While I was discussing this with a friend during a coffee date, I realized: when I am creative, I can also clear my head very well!
-For me, being creative is 'the new meditation'.
+I've noticed that I find it difficult to find the time and peace of mind to meditate.
+While discussing this with a friend during a coffee date, I realized: when I'm being creative, I can also really clear my head!
+For me, being creative is "the new meditation."

 Win-win!

-When I was researching scientific evidence for my own experience for this blog article, I came across several studies that confirmed this, including a study by Drexel University College of Nursing and Health Professions.
-This study showed that the stress hormone cortisol decreases significantly through painting, drawing or sculpting, and the test subjects feel happier and calmer.
-You don't even need to have experience with the creative hobby, even the test subjects without 'creative fingers' experienced the positive effects.
-So it's mainly about being creative and not so much the result of it.
+While researching the scientific basis for my own experience for this blog post, I came across several studies that confirmed this, including one from Drexel University College of Nursing and Health Professions.
+This study showed that painting, drawing, or sculpting significantly reduced the stress hormone cortisol, and participants reportedly felt happier and calmer.
+You don't even need to have experience with creative hobbies; even participants without "creative fingers" experienced the positive effects.
+So, it's primarily about the creative activity itself, not so much the results.

-The nice thing is that by being creative you not only calm your mind, it also works the other way around!
-So because you have peace in your mind, there is also more room for creative solutions.
-Win-win!
+The great thing is that being creative not only calms your mind, but it also works the other way around!
+Because you have peace of mind, there's also more room for creative solutions.
+It's a win-win!

 Creative flow

-But how does it actually happen that you relax by being creative?
-When you are being creative, you can forget everything around you.
-Your attention is completely focused on the piece of work you are working on, which switches off all other thoughts.
-You get into a creative flow in which you are completely absorbed in your project.
-Your busy mind can completely rest for a while.
+But how does it actually happen that being creative relaxes you?
+When you're enjoying being creative, you can forget everything around you.
+Your attention is completely focused on the project you're working on, so all other thoughts fade away.
+You enter a creative flow where you're completely absorbed in your project.
+This allows your busy mind to completely unwind.

 💡 Want to know more about flow?
-Then read: Is flow the secret to happiness?
+Then also read: Is flow the secret to happiness?

-Now, some creative hobbies are more suitable for getting into a creative flow than others.
-Hobbies with repetitive actions are particularly relaxing, such as knitting, crocheting, embroidery, wood burning, stamp carving and dotting dishes.
-Precisely because you get into a kind of rhythm with these hobbies, you no longer have to think so hard about the next step in the project.
+Now, some creative hobbies are better suited to getting into a creative flow than others.
+Hobbies that involve repetitive activities, such as knitting, crocheting, embroidery, wood burning, stamp carving, and dotting, are particularly relaxing.
+Because these hobbies help you get into a rhythm, you don't have to think so hard about the next step in the project.

 Soothing embroidery

-I recently discovered embroidery myself.
-I find it wonderfully relaxing to do.
-You are not tied to a counting pattern, because once your design is on the surface, you only have to 'trace' it with embroidery stitches.
-Because you do not have to count, as with knitting and crocheting, you can really relax completely.
-I get into a kind of meditative state by embroidering and before I know it, it is an hour later without even noticing it!
+I recently discovered embroidery.
+I find it wonderfully relaxing.
+You're not tied to a counted pattern, because once your design is on the surface, all you have to do is trace it with embroidery stitches.
+Because you don't have to count, unlike with knitting and crocheting, you can truly unwind.
+Embroidering puts me in a kind of meditative state, and before I know it, an hour has passed without me noticing!

 Interesting?
 Share with someone: